|

 Coos River and Bay, South Fork Coos River, and Millicoma River (Mainstem)

-• July 1 – December 31: In areas open by permanent rule, no more than ten adult wild Chinook salmon may be retained for the period in aggregate.
+• July 1 – December 31: No more than ten adult wild Chinook salmon may be retained for the period in aggregate.

 Elk River